Like most of neighbors, I put a No Solicitors sign on my front door. Sometimes it works.

 How to Make a Quick and Easy Front Door No Sales Sign

-Basically, it all comes down to Yes to friends, neighbors, and Lacey’s favorite UPS driver and No to well, everything on the sign.
+Basically, it all comes down to saying Yes ring the doorbell to friends, neighbors, and Lacey’s favorite UPS driver and No to well, every annoying pest listed on the sign.

-Every other month I get a big bag of Wellness dog food made with human grade ingredients from my favorite delivery driver because Lisa buys it using Amazon Subscribe and Save.
+Every month I get to shower my favorite UPS delivery driver with kisses when he brings me a big bag of Wellness dog food made with human grade ingredients Lisa always gets the sale price and we never run out because she buys stuff like that through Amazon Subscribe and Save.

 Here’s how you can get your life back and without being tempted to rudely tell sales people to go away.